-The Science News article, Stone Age flutes found in Germany, reports that people living in Europe more than 35,000 years ago made this flute (shown from three different angles) out of a vulture bone.
-The magnified portion of the flute at the right provides a closer look at two of the flute’s finger holes.
+Google [Stone Age flutes found in Germany] for a report on people living in Europe 35,000 years ago who made this flute out of a vulture bone.
+It’s shown here from three different angles with a magnified portion of the flute providing a closer look at two of the flute’s finger holes.

-As far as I can make out, it appears to be a simple end blown flute like the shakuhachi.
+As far as I can make out, it appears to be a simple end blown flute like the bamboo shakuhachi.
 The blowing technique is similar to blowing across the top of a bottle to produce a pleasant resonant tone.
-By placing holes in it, you can play a melody, or something melody-like in the case of Buddhist Hon Kyoku.
+By placing holes in it, you can play a melody, or something melody-like in the case of

-It feels intriguing being connected to the musical tradition of an end blow flute that predates civilization by tens of thousands of years.
-Keeping that image in mind while I play it helps me put Tao into the blowing Zen.
-As chapter 14 hints, The ability to know the beginning of antiquity is called the thread running through the way.
+It feels intriguing being connected to the musical tradition of an end blown flute that predates civilization by tens of thousands of years.
+Keeping that image in mind while I do suizen Zen (blowing Zen) on my bamboo gives me a transcendent, if brief, sense of ancestral continuity.
+It reminds me of chapter 14’s, The ability to know the beginning of antiquity is called the thread running through the way.